MathieuMorel62/holbertonschool-Markdown2HTML/README.md

 ## Description
-This Python-based project converts Markdown files into HTML.
-It handles headings, lists, paragraphs, and text formatting, transforming Markdown syntax into structured HTML.
+This project, `Markdown to HTML Converter`, is a Python-based tool for converting Markdown files into HTML.
+It covers parsing various Markdown elements like headings, lists, and text formatting into their HTML counterparts, providing a practical utility for web content creation.

 ## Requirements
 - Ubuntu 18.04 LTS